 Farwest Capital is a well-known factoring company which provides funding options for business clients of all sizes.
 They specialize in smaller, startup companies and the core of the management team was also entrepreneurs before forming the company.
 This background has allowed them the knowledge to offer the right small business funding options for their clients.

 Invoice Factoring Transactions by Farwest

 They have grown from nothing to $8 billion in assets under management since inception, about a decade.
 This 20% annual growth rate is achievable because of the tight credit by traditional banks since the financial crisis.
 The amount of annual financing totaled $300 million for 2011, $500 million in 2012.
 In total, they provided over $3 billion in financing to high-growth entrepreneurial businesses since their founding in 2007.

 We also noticed some repeat customers, which tells us that they are doing something very right.
 Farwest funded computer-manufacturer, Xplore Technologies Corp with an $8.5 million accounts receivable purchasing agreement.
-Farwest had previously provided Xplore with a $4.8 million working capital loan to replace refinancing from Silicon Valley Bank back in 2002.1
+Farwest had previously provided Xplore with $4.8 million in working capital business loans to replace refinancing from Silicon Valley Bank back in 2002.1

 This speaks to their commitment to helping the customer.
 Recall that 2002 was the darkest hour of the technology/dotcom bubble and traditional financing was extremely difficult.